JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab2-UsingPowerFxInCustomPages.md

     ![](Images/Lab2-UsingPowerFxInCustomPages/E9_3.png)

     ![](Images/Lab2-UsingPowerFxInCustomPages/E9_4.png)

+> [!IMPORTANT]
+> If you receive a warning message relating to licensing or having not used OneDrive for Business previously, click on **Back**, open a new browser tab and navigate to [OneDrive for Business](https://m365.cloud.microsoft/onedrive/).
+Sign in with your work or school account if prompted.
+Once done, return to the previous tab with the Maker portal and repeat steps 4-5.

 6. On the **Preview file data** screen, review the data that will be imported and then click on **Next**: